 What is the rate of pay?

-For Customer Experience and Bistro Assistant roles we currently pay £7.93 per hour outside of London and a minimum of £9 per hour in central London.
-We operate a ‘minimum call’ system, so you know you’ll always be paid for at least three hours for every shift.
+You will see specific rates of pay shown in the job listing, we also operate a ‘minimum call’ system, so you know you’ll always be paid for at least three hours for every shift.

 How do I apply?

-If you’d like to join the team, complete an application form.
+If you’d like to join the team, search our front of house and venue roles here.

 We’ve focussed here on working Front of House in our theatres.
 If you’re interested in other roles with ATG, you can see our current vacancies in these roles and others on our vacancies page.

-Please let us know if you require the application form in an accessible format.
+Please let us know if you require an accessible format for your application.

 What are ATG looking for in FOH staff?